alaaalmalki2013-source/IraqiAccountingSystem/replit.md

 The system is built as a single-page application with a modern and professional UI/UX, supporting full RTL and responsive design.

 **UI/UX Decisions:**
-- **Dark/Light Mode:** Seamless switching with user preference saved.
+- **Dark/Light Mode:** Fully functional dark mode with comprehensive support across all components.
+Toggle switch in header saves user preference.
+Implemented using Tailwind's class-based strategy with dark class applied to `document.documentElement`.
 - **Color Scheme:** Utilizes a modern color palette with primary (vibrant blue), secondary (purple), and accent (turquoise) colors, along with functional colors for revenues (green), expenses (red), and warnings (amber).
+All colors include dark mode variants.
 - **Gradients:** Modern gradients are used for dashboard cards, sidebar, and active buttons.
-- **Typography & Icons:** Clear, colored icons and legible Arabic typography.
+- **Typography & Icons:** Clear, colored icons and legible Arabic typography with proper contrast in both light and dark modes.
 - **Layout:** Collapsible sidebar with state saving.
 - **Accessibility:** Designed with a 4.5:1 contrast ratio for enhanced accessibility, adhering to Material Design 3 principles.
+Dark mode ensures proper contrast for all UI elements.

 **Technical Implementations & Feature Specifications:**
 - **Dashboard:** Displays comprehensive financial statistics, interactive charts, and birthday alerts.